murk-sy/manga-pr-guide/Guide.md

 It's easy to get carried away with punctuation to make a point, but you need to remember: what you're trying to do is something typesetters do by using different fonts, font sizes and word shapes.
 You don't convey a massive explosion by writing "BOOOOOOOOOM!!!!!" in Times New Roman, you do it by writing "BOOOM!" in a font with a rough look - with a good font, you don't even need punctuation.

-Unless it's an extreme case (think maybe one every 100 pages), you should stick to the following:
+Using punctuation sparingly makes the finished text look more professional, which is ultimately the goal.
+You should stick to the following:

 `!`, `!!`, `?`, `??`, `!??`, `?!!`, `??`, `.`, `...`

-For repeated letters, I have my own guideline I call "Rule of squares", and it's basically "don't repeat any single letter more than twice as many times as the previous (or next) letter".
-The above example already breaks that rule, but for words with effectively 3 different letters, having 3 is not too extreme.
-The rule also breaks down if there's letters you can't voice individually - if you try to voice "Augh" and try to stretch every single letter (like "aaaaaauuuuuugggggghhhhhh", you'll see that you can't stop on "G".
-For cases like this, avoid repeating "G" or any other letter like it.
+For repeating letters within words, I have my own guideline I call "Rule of squares", and it's basically "don't repeat any single letter more than twice as many times as the previous (or next) letter".
+The above example already breaks that rule, but for words with effectively 3 different letters, having 3 of the middle one is not too extreme.
+The rule also breaks down if there's letters you can't voice individually - if you try to voice "Augh" and try to stretch every single letter (like "aaaaaauuuuuugggggghhhhhh"), you'll see that you can't stop on "G".
+It's the same with P, T, K, B, D and G.

 Although exact correction would be context sensitive as well, here are some more sensible alternatives to the above: